MGA Faculty and Staff

 Linda trained at Royal Conservatoire of Scotland, Edinburgh University, and Trinity College of Music,

 London, and is currently completing training with Estill Voice International.

 Junior School Student Registrar

-Tabitha trained as a Musical Theatre performer with a view always to move into Artist Management.
-Following a two year career as a professional performer, she returned to Edinburgh to work as an Agent’s Assistant with MGA’s Directors, Andrew Gowland and Murray Grant and fork as an intern for SEA Personal Management, in London.
-Tabitha was promoted to become a full-time Agent in 2013 and in 2017, Tabitha was then promoted to Agency Director standing alongside both Murray and Andrew.
+Tabitha trained in Musical Theatre with a view always to move into Artist Management.
+Following a two year career as a professional performer, she returned to Edinburgh to work as an Agent’s Assistant with Network Artist Management’s (then, MGA Management) Founders, Andrew Gowland and Murray Grant.